movoki/sensor-watcher/README.md

 - Download and install ESP-IDF 5.2 https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html
 - Go to the esp32 or esp32s3 folder in this project, depending on what device you have, and run 'idf.py flash'.
-- Then go to the tools folder in this project and use bigpostman-cli.py to configure the firmware.
+- Then go to the tools folder in this project and use sensorwatcher-cli.py to configure the firmware.

 # Community resources

 - [Telegram group](https://t.me/SensorWatcher).

 # License

 Most of the code is released under the GPL-3 license.
 Some libraries are under the MIT license.

 # ChangeLog

+## 0.8

+- Added support for ESP32-C3 and Xiao ESP32C3.

+- Use the hardware USB Serial JTAG when available instead of TinyUSB.

+- Use a single buffer istead of two for HTTP requests and responses.

 ## 0.7